-In its oversight of these processes, government agencies, such as the Texas Commission on Environmental Quality, can rely on TBPG's PG licensure and Geoscience Firm registration to help determine whether submittals, permit applications or reports are administratively complete.
+In its oversight of these processes, government agencies, such as the Texas Commission on Environmental Quality, can rely on TBPG's PG licensure and Geoscience Firm registration to help determine whether submittals, permit applications or reports are technically complete.
 Governmental agencies and the general public can turn to the TBPG if there are concerns with the technical competency of submitted geoscience work.
 Government agencies and the general public may also turn to the TBPG if there are concerns with the ethics involved in public geoscience work submitted to them.

 Operational Goal 3: Information & Outreach.
-To keep the general public, the regulated community, and all other state agencies subject to or otherwise affected by the Geoscience Act and all related Rules promulgated by the TBPG, informed and apprised of the need, ability, and requirement to report all perceived and actual violations of the Geoscience Act to the TBPG.
+To keep the general public, the regulated community, and all other state agencies subject to or otherwise affected by the Geoscience Act and all related Rules promulgated by the TBPG, informed of the requirement of licensure/registration, the requirements to become licensed or registered, and the requirement to report all perceived and actual violations of the Geoscience Act to the TBPG.
 It is further the TBPG's goal to ensure that proper processes and procedures are in place to facilitate the filing and resolution of complaints filed with the TBPG.